UW Bothell Fast Facts 2024-25

 Community Engagement

-Each year, UW Bothell students work with more than 400 community partners — businesses, nonprofit organizations and government agencies — on projects that drive their education and career preparedness, all the while supporting partner goals.
+In 2020, UW Bothell was recognized for aligning with Carnegie Foundation standards for community engagement.
+Each year, students collaborate with hundreds of community partners — businesses, nonprofit organizations and government agencies — on projects that enrich their education while supporting partner goals.

 Source: UW Bothell Division of Advancement